 Please tell your social worker if there is anything special you would like us to consider when choosing a family for your child.

-You might, for example, want your child to have a particular religious or cultural upbringing, that there should be other children in the new family, or that they have the opportunity to develop any special interests or talents.
+You might, for example, want your child to have a particular religious or cultural upbringing.
+Or that there should be other children in the new family.
+Or that your child has the opportunity to develop any special interests or talents.

 Older children will be given help to understand how adoption affects them in relation to you and your family and will be asked their views about the type of adoptive family they wish to live with.